7th Issue: Songs

-"October 4th" represents a shift in his usual heavy metal style.
-Expressed in numerical form, October 4 would be 1004, which is read "천사"(chun-sa, where chun is thousand and sa), and that reading of 1004 spells the same to mean "angel".
+"October 4th" represents a shift in his usual heavy-metal style.
+Expressed in numerical form, the date October 4 could be written as 10-04.
+Without the hyphen, this becomes the number 1004, or, in Korean: "천사" (chun-sa, where chun is thousand and sa is four); that spelling and pronunciation of 1,004 (천사) is identical to the Korean word meaning "angel."
 The song is lightly driven by two guitars, one playing chords at complex rhythms and the other plays a repetitive (yet catchy) melody line.
 It later makes a transition into a full ensemble with heavy percussion and a bass guitar.
 The pensive lyrics tell the story of a man whose mind is flooded with memories of a lost love.
 He still regrets having lost her but acknowledges that she is "like a fox" (in the Korean culture, someone who is like a fox is sly and deceitful).
 In the end, he enjoys holding on to the memories and watches his former lover from afar, commenting how she's more beautiful than ever.

 The title "F.M Business" stands for "Fucked up Music Business" as the lyric suggests.
 The song "lampoons Korea's highly commercial music industry" and Seo's "frustration with having to return to a dirty business that he left because of his doubts about it."

 Seo makes various accusations regarding the current direction Korean pop music is heading.
 In the early 1990s, Seo introduced the concept of "American" music, such as hip-hop and rock.
 His ideology makes him detest the current trend in the Korean music scene.
 According to Seo, idol groups (aka "boybands") were born for the sole purpose of making profit out of music.
 While he admits making the same mistake in the past, he is more concerned with asking musicians to take a look at themselves ("You and me... why are we face to face here?
 For the selling my soul & music?
 For the making of money?").